-Moreover, by the Rigidity Lemma, $U\to \Ch$ is a family of curves in the fibers of $P \to B$.
-Now a simple dimension count together with the fact that a positive dimensional family of rational curves with two basepoints has to have reducible or nonreduced members (Bend and Break, see e.g. \cite[Theorem (5.4.2)]{Ko}) imply that through the general point of a general fiber $F$ of $P\to B$ there is a family of rational curves without further basepoints of dimension $i-1$.
+By minimality of $H.C$ all points in $U$ correspond to irreducible and reduced rational curves.
+Thus, $U\to \Ch$ is a family of curves in the fibers of $P \to B$.

+By what we noted above, $\dim \Ch\geq 2n-2$ and thus a simple dimension count and the fact that a positive dimensional family of rational curves with two basepoints has to have reducible or nonreduced members (Bend and Break, see e.g. \cite[Theorem (5.4.2)]{Ko}) imply that through the general point of a general fiber $F$ of $P\to B$ there is a family of rational curves without further basepoints of dimension $\dim(F)-1$.
 Consequently, $F$ is rationally connected. \end{proof}

 \begin{remark} Rational connectedness of $F$ would follow from \cite[Theorem 9.1]{CMSB} the proof of which however seems to be incomplete.
 Instead, it might also be possible to use \cite[Theorem 2.8 (2)]{CMSB} and the well-known fact that a variety is rationally connected if and only if it contains a very free rational curve, see e.g. \cite[Ch IV, 3.7 Theorem]{Ko}. \end{remark}